timescale/docs/getting-started/run-queries-from-console.md

 If you'd like to prevent write operations such as insert or update.
-Instead of using the `tsdbadmin` superuser, create a read-only user for your service and use that in Data mode.
+Instead of using the `tsdbadmin` superuser, create a read-only user for your service and use that in data mode.